TickTeam/guide-tt/ios_app/4_how_to_share_a_task_list.md

 **-Option 1: Add recipients**

-1.Open TickTick on mobile and select a list.
+1.Open TickTick on your iOS device and select a list.

 2.Tap the option menu in the upper right hand corner of the page to select “Share”.